Milind-cod3-base/K270/README.md

 1. Navigate to the `MyWork` folder:

-2. Initiate the virtual environment:
+2. Initiate the virtual environment (for Windows):
     ```bash
     .\venv\Scripts\activate
     ```